Co-Evolving Latent Action World Models: Dataset

 \section{Dataset}

-We mainly focus on learning a latent action model and a world model for manipulation tasks that involve diverse downstream embodiments and action spaces.
-The data mixture for CoLA-World training is made up of videos of completing manipulation tasks by both embodied agents and humans.
+We mainly focus on learning a latent action model and a world model for robotic manipulation that involve diverse downstream embodiments and action spaces.
+The data mixture for CoLA-World training is made up of videos of both robot videos and human manipulation videos.
 For the former, we mainly use Open X-Embodiment (OXE)~\citep{open_x_embodiment_rt_x_2023} mixture and the AgiBot~\citep{agibot-world-contributors2025agibot} dataset.
 For the latter, we curate a comprehensive collection from nine prominent datasets, including Something-Something V2~\citep{goyal2017somethingsomethingvideodatabase}, RH20T~\citep{fang2023rh20t}, Ego4D \citep{Ego4D2022CVPR}, EgoPAT3D~\citep{Li_2022_CVPR}, EGTEA Gaze+~\citep{li2018eye}, HOI4D~\citep{Liu_2022_CVPR}, EPIC-KITCHENS~\citep{damen2020epic}, HO-Cap~\citep{wang2024hocapcapturedataset3d} and HoloAssist~\citep{HoloAssist2023}.
 The final data mixture consists of approximately 30\% OXE, 20\% AgiBot, and 50\% human video data.